MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 *Alice’s vault in the example above is open for liquidation.
 Bob steps in to liquidate up to 50% of Alice’s $500 in USDT debt, and repays $250 in USDT.
 By repaying $250 of Alice’s USDT debt, Bob receives $250 in collateral which secured Alice’s loan, plus an additional $25 of collateral (10%) as a reward for liquidating the vault.
 The Maven Finance Treasury also receives $25 of collateral as a fee (this fee is paid by the vault’s collateral, not from the liquidator).*

 Note: If the vault is secured by multiple collateral types, the reward paid to the liquidator will be proportional to their percentages in the vault.
-If the vault has 50% XTZ, and 50% tzBTC, then the liquidation rewards will be paid as 50% XTZ & 50% tzBTC.
+If the vault has 50% MVRK, and 50% wBTC, then the liquidation rewards will be paid as 50% MVRK & 50% wBTC.

 ## Satellites, Governance, and the Decentralized Oracle